tamerrarda/TroiaDocs/docs/live-smoke.md

 ## Step 5 — Drive one real charge

 Now create a single payment.
-A helper script stands in for the eventual storefront: it ensures a demo merchant with a USDC trustline exists, derives the order's memo — the identifier that ties an on-chain transfer back to its order — exactly as the backend would, and submits the payment intent.
+The demonstration storefront and the browser extension are the primary driver — together they drove both proven runs — and the helper script below is the headless alternative for a run without a browser: it ensures a demo merchant with a USDC trustline exists, derives the order's memo — the identifier that ties an on-chain transfer back to its order — exactly as the backend would, and submits the payment intent.

 ```bash
 node scripts/intent.mjs